 Once that is done, you will see a Custom Template section besides the Default Website Template section.

 This template has been created for All posts.
-You can create custom header, footer, body and make that consistent across all single blog posts on your website.
+You can create Divi custom footer, header, body and make that consistent across all single blog posts on your website.

 Remember, this only applies to single blog posts on your website and nowhere else.

 The next step is to click on the Add Custom Footer section.

 Similar to the one under default website template, you will be prompted to create a custom footer from scratch or from your Divi library.

 I have selected ‘Build Custom Footer’ and it opens up a Footer Layout for me to customize.